Map implemented as a linked-list of key-value pairs ("Associations").

 , the importing will fail.

-Functional key-value hash maps.
+Functional key-value hash map.

 or HashMap